armazzer/data-analytics-power-bi-report757/README.md

 - Missing values are removed from *Order Date*

 #### Products table:
-- Initally the weight column contains both weight value and unit, with a variety of unit types.
+- Initally the *Weight* column contains both weight value and unit, with a variety of unit types.
 Several steps are implemented to convert all values to unit kilograms, and retain only numeric characters.

+#### Stores table:
+- Initially, the *World Region* column contains varied entries for the same region, for example "Europe" and "eeEurope" and "America" and "eeAmerica". \
+The "ee" prefix is removed from rows using the *Replace Vales* function.

 #### Customers table:
 - The column *Full Name* is created by combining *First Name* and *Last Name*.